pattty847/AutoTradingKit/README.md

 * 💬 **Join the discussion** and share your insights!

 Let’s build the future of algorithmic trading together! 🚀🔥

-## Description

-Auto Trading Kit: its mean, this project can be used to build your own strategy, backtest to test and improve strategy. and can live trading by using your strategy.

-A project for trader from trader. main features: draw tool, popular indicator like Tradingview; connect with many popular exchanges like binance, mexc... via api and secret key to live trade; build custom indicator, and clone famous custom indicator on MT4, MT5 and Tradingview; Build and test strategies.

 ## ATK - Features